Ragout: Examples

 TAKE a quantity of pigs-ears, and boil them in one half wine and the other water; cut them in small pieces, then brown a little butter, and put them in, and a pretty deal of gravy, two anchovies, an eschalot or two, a little mustard, and some slices of lemon, some salt and nutmeg: stew all these together, and shake it up thick.
 Garnish the dish with barberries.

-In his 19th century culinary dictionary, Alexandre Dumas credits ragouts with making "the ancient French cuisine shine".
+In his 19th-century culinary dictionary, Alexandre Dumas credits ragouts with making "the ancient French cuisine shine".
 He gives several examples including salpicons, made with a variety of meats and vegetables like mushrooms, artichokes, truffles, quenelles, and sweetbreads.
 According to Dumas each ingredient is cooked separately.
 The "Ordinary Salpicon" includes veal sweetbreads, ham, mushrooms, foie gras and truffles served in espagnole sauce.
 Celery ragout is cooked in bouillon seasoned with salt, nutmeg and pepper.
 Cucumber ragout is made with velouté sauce.
 One ragout is made with madeira, chestnuts and chipolata sausages cooked in bouillon with espagnole sauce.

-Popular culture
+In popular culture

 The 1731 patriotic ballad "The Roast Beef of Old England" by the British writer Henry Fielding comically attributes Britain's traditional military prowess to the eating of roast beef, suggesting that this has been lost since the introduction of ragout from "all-vapouring France".

+In Robert Burns' "Address to a Haggis" (1786), the poet suggests nobody could possibly choose French ragout when presented with the titular delicacy.

-In the novel Pride and Prejudice, the character Mr Hurst reacts with disdain when Elizabeth Bennet opts for a "plain dish" instead of a ragout at dinner.
+In the novel Pride and Prejudice, the character Mr. Hurst reacts with disdain when Elizabeth Bennet opts for a "plain dish" instead of a ragout at dinner.

 In the Haddawy translation of The Arabian Nights, the Steward's tale about "The Young Man from Baghdad and Lady Zubaida's Maid" (beginning during the 121st night and continuing through the 130th night) tells of the suffering of a young man who attempts to consummate his marriage without having washed his hands after having eaten a large quantity of ragout spiced with cumin.